cam5/leadpages_wordpress_plugin/readme.md

 ***Change Log***

+* 2.1.6.2
+    * Updated auth urls to account vs auth
+    * Changed cron job to check token to 5 days vs 25 days to allow time to recheck before user is logged out

 * 2.1.6.1
    * Updated cron job to check status of users account to ensure that the response code is 200